Forge

 - Resourcing judgment, not capital.
 Even the 2024-26 AI wave still resources building (credits, GPUs, funds); almost nothing resources judgment, experience, and proof.

-Full methodology and the institution-by-institution dataset are available on request (working files: the landscape survey of ~40 institutions across computing and business schools, US / UK / Europe / Israel / Greater China / Korea / Japan / Singapore).
+Full methodology and the institution-by-institution dataset are available on request (working files: the landscape survey of more than forty institutions across computing and business schools, US / UK / Europe / Nordics / Baltics / Israel / Greater China / Korea / Japan / Singapore).